gfreeau/dictation-tools/README.md

 - `dictation.conf.template`: Template configuration file for paths and shortcuts.
 Copy and create `dictation.conf`
 - `init-dictation.sh`: Initializes the dictation system (run directly)
+- `check-dictation-ready.sh`: Monitors the initialization process and notifies when the speech model is ready (run directly)
 - `start-dictation.sh`: Starts/resumes dictation (use ONLY via keyboard shortcut)
 - `stop-dictation.sh`: Stops/suspends dictation (use ONLY via keyboard shortcut)
 - `cleanup-dictation.py`: Cleans up selected text using OpenAI (use ONLY via keyboard shortcut)